Air traffic Control Set at Soarin' Over California Ride at Disneyland California Adventures

 (This email address is not a link.
 The letters are spread out to defeat the spammers.
 You will have to enter it manually into your email application.
 Sorry, but that is the only way to keep hundreds of spams from showing up immediately by the spam robot that mines email addresses from web pages.)

-Update information provided by Smithsonian National Air and Space Museum is found at the end after the photos.
+Update information from July 2010 provided by Smithsonian National Air and Space Museum is found at the end after the photos.

 Tower side view

-Here is the side view.
+Here is the side view of the tower on display in Disneyland.
 Visitors waiting in line for the ride walk past this control tower.

 Below this image are the labels on the tower.